Fixed Fractional Position Sizing: The Professional Standard

 The Core Principle

-Fixed fractional position sizing means you risk a predetermined percentage of your current account equity on every trade — typically between 0.5% and 2%.
-If your account is $10,000 and you risk 1%, your maximum dollar loss on any single trade is $100.
+Fixed fractional position sizing means you risk a predetermined percentage of your current account equity on every trade — typically 0.5% to 2%.
+The critical word is "current" — not a fixed dollar amount, but a fixed percentage of whatever the account is worth at this moment.

 Why Fixed Fractional Works